About Our Dogs

 We always provide our dogs free of charge to people who can benefit from their partnership.
 This includes training, transportation to and from the school, room and board during the training program, and a lifetime of follow-up services.

+Under current conditions, it takes up to three years and can cost up to $50,000 annually to breed, raise, and train a dog for a person who is blind.
 The vast majority of our funding comes from the voluntary contributions of friends and supporters, who value the work we do to support blind men and women across the country and around the world.
 We work hard to put every charitable donation we receive to work directly for the students we serve.